Meghana200607/Object-detection/README.md

-## 🧠 Object Detection using YOLOv5 (Person Detection)
+## 🧠 Object Detection using YOLOv5 (Object Detection)

 ## 📌 Project Overview

-This project implements real-time object detection using the YOLOv5 (You Only Look Once) deep learning model.
+This project implements real-time object detection using the YOLOv5 (You Only Look Once) deep learning model.It is trained on coco dataset.
-The primary focus of this project is person detection, but since YOLOv5 is a general object detection model, it is also capable of detecting other objects such as buses, umbrellas, etc.
+ YOLOv5 is a general object detection model, it is also capable of detecting other objects such as buses, umbrellas, etc.

 The model identifies objects in images and draws bounding boxes with class labels and confidence scores.